Hampton Beach, New Hampshire: History

 The Hampton Beach Village District was established on June 26, 1907, to provide electric power and water to the summer tourist community.
 In 1923, the village's first fire station was built, after two fires destroyed a large section of the beach settlement in 1919 and 1922.
 The original fire station was razed and replaced in 2014.

 On February 26, 2010, a windstorm-fueled fire burned down all the buildings in a block at Hampton Beach, including the Surf Hotel, Happy Hampton Arcade, and Mrs. Mitchell's Gift Shop.
 The fire started in the Surf Hotel and was spread to the other buildings by high winds.
 The cause of this fire is unknown.
 The area has been rebuilt, with a larger hotel and a new Mrs. Mitchell's.

+On July 29, 2023, a single-engine Piper PA-18 crashed off the shore of the beach.
+Only one person was aboard the aircraft at the time and was not injured.